forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Opinion on the Conflict
 > * Serious violations of human rights occur in most wars.
 This invasion is no exception: The human rights of the people of Ukraine are seriously violated. *War should never happen.*
 > * The military actions and the following invasion are *not* in agreement with the UN charter, namely article 2 paragraph 4 of the [UN Charter](#un-charter) is violated.
 That other military conflicts (including military conflicts in 90s and 00s) were started not in agreement with international law, does not justify another break.
 Tensions between Russia and the NATO/EU are acknowledged but these are *neither* seen as a justification.
-> * Occupying territories or targeting infrastructure from Ukraine to get concessions from other parties (NATO [countries]) - lets say - is considered not nice towards Ukraine.
+> * Occupying territories or targeting infrastructure from Ukraine to get concessions from other parties (NATO [countries]) - lets say - is considered not nice towards the people of Ukraine.
 > * Brutality including bombing of specified civilian areas/hospitals or if civilians are hindered escaping is considered heartless.
     >> So fare *no systematic* targeting of civilians seems to occur.
 Tough civilians got hit on many occasions.
 Each hit and death violates the personal integrity of a person and causes pain to the victim and the people associated.